nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `task sort s/SORT`

 SORT flags:
-* ca: Chronologically sort tasks by date and time added
+* ca: Chronologically sort tasks by date and time added.
+* a: Alphabetically sort task descriptions.
-* a: Alphabetically sort task descriptions
+* ra: Alphabetically sort task descriptions in reverse order.
+* cd: Chronologically sort tasks by their associated dates in ascending order.
+Tasks without dates are at the end of the list, in no particular order.
+* rcd: Chronologically sort tasks by their associated dates in descending order.
+Tasks without dates are at the end of the list, in no particular order.

 Examples:
 * `task sort s/a` will change the task list in the GUI to show a task list sorted by description alphabetical order